March 4, 2025

 Polynucleotide injectables are becoming a go-to choice for those looking to repair and regenerate their skin from the inside out.
 These injectables work at a cellular level to improve microcirculation and enhance tissue quality, making them especially beneficial for sun-damaged or delicate skin.

-While Profhilo is known for its hydration and collagen-boosting benefits, polynucleotides do go a step further by actively repairing the skin at a cellular level.
-This makes them ideal for under-eye rejuvenation and conditions like acne scarring, post-inflammatory pigmentation, or skin that has been weakened by previous treatments.
+While Profhilo is known for its hydration and collagen-boosting benefits, polynucleotides do go a few steps further.
+Not only are polynucleotides suitable for more delicate areas such as the under-eye area and forehead, but they also actively repair the skin at a cellular level.
+This makes polynucleotides a more versatile option for full-face rejuvenation and conditions like acne scarring, post-inflammatory pigmentation, or skin that has been weakened by previous treatments.

 That said, if you're after an immediate boost in hydration and skin plumping, Profhilo might be the better option for a quick firming effect.